How We Can Help

-We support our clients by delivering the socio-economic elements of Environmental Impact Assessments (EIA) which identify the impacts that are likely to arise from larger developments that require an EIA according to regulations.
-This assesses the numerous beneficial effects that can be delivered, as well as identifying potential adverse effects and navigating how they can be managed, mitigated, or offset.
-Frequently our work will deliver the socio-economic EIA chapter of an Environmental Statement (ES).
+This assesses the numerous beneficial effects that can be delivered and identifies potential adverse effects, navigating how they can be managed, mitigated, or offset.
+Frequently our work will deliver the socio-economic EIA chapter of an Environmental Statement.
 Our EIA project work includes:

 - Residential-led development